lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    in Appendix B.

-## Fragmentation Frames Formats {#Fragfor}
+## Fragmentation Frame Formats {#Fragfor}

-This section defines the fragment format, the All-0 and All-1 frames format, the ACK format and the Abort frames format.
+This section defines the fragment format, the All-0 and All-1 frame formats, the ACK format and the Abort frame formats.

 ### Fragment format

-   A fragment comprises a fragmentation header, a fragment payload, and  Padding bits (if any).
+   A fragment comprises a fragment header, a fragment payload, and  Padding bits (if any).
 A fragment conforms to the format shown in {{Fig-FragFormat}}.
 The fragment payload carries a subset of either a SCHC header or an IPv6 header or the original IPv6 packet data payload.
    A fragment is the payload in the L2 protocol data unit (PDU).